killfrenzy96/KillFrenzyShaders/README.md

 This package also includes some niche shaders I have created as well.
 They may be useful in some cases.

 # Credits
-Some parts of this shader were derived from Xiexe's Unity Shaders, under the MIT license.
+Xiexe: Some parts of this shader were derived from Xiexe's Unity Shaders, under the MIT license.
+REDSIM: This shader implements VRC Light Volumes, and directly includes "LightVolumes.cginc" under the MIT license.